Contemporary digital evidence management can be a nuisance for law enforcement if attempted without the right technological tools.

 So what can be done to manage digital evidence?

 With video becoming the new evidentiary frontier, it is no longer a question of whether law enforcement agencies need to implement a digital evidence management system (DEMS) but of when.
 The longer agencies take to employ a DEMS architecture, the more inefficiencies will occur across departments, and the more arduous everyday tasks will become for employees at all echelons of the organizations.

 Embracing the augmentation of digital data in the criminal justice system with the right technology helps agencies avail unrivaled benefits of automated digital evidence processing and several other functions that would otherwise require human labor, distracting law enforcement personnel from their core responsibilities.

 What does VIDIZMO Digital Evidence Management System have to offer?

-Compatibility with a variety of file formats: VIDIZMO DEM captures evidence from numerous sources, in a wide range of proprietary and non-proprietary file formats, and converts all files into a few standardized formats – all while keeping the original file intact.
+Compatibility with a variety of file formats: VIDIZMO DEMS captures evidence from numerous sources, in a wide range of proprietary and non-proprietary file formats, and converts all files into a few standardized formats – all while keeping the original file intact.

 Portal access and security: A secure role-based access control system, authorized via single sign-on integration, provides complete user and content separation based on user roles defined within the system.
-Within the DEM portal, individual users also have a private repository to manage their own content.
+Within the DEMS portal, individual users also have a private repository to manage their own content.